Joey Skaggs

-Joey Skaggs (born 1945) is an American multi-media artist, activist, satirist, educator and prankster.
-In a career spanning 60 years, he has produced paintings, sculptures, guerrilla theater, performance art, socially revealing hoaxes, media pranks, and films.
-Skaggs is one of the originators of the phenomenon known as culture jamming.
+Joey Skaggs (born 1945) is an American multi-media artist, activist, satirist, and educator.
+His work spans a range of media, including painting, sculpture, guerrilla theater, performance art, films, and media pranks, often in the form of socially revealing hoaxes.
+He is regarded as one of the originators of culture jamming.

-Career and Artistic Philosophy
+Career

-Joey Skaggs, originally trained as a painter and sculptor, began experimenting with performance art in the 1960s, utilizing public spaces and mass media as platforms for his work.
-His projects often incorporate elements of guerrilla theater, satire, and hoaxes to address themes such as societal norms, media sensationalism, and institutional power dynamics.
+Joey Skaggs, originally trained as a painter and sculptor, started producing performance art in the 1960s, using public spaces and mass media to present his work.
+His projects often include elements of guerrilla theater, satire, and hoaxes, and involve themes such as societal norms, media sensationalism, and institutional influence.

 Films

 In 2017, the feature documentary Art of the Prank, directed by Andrea Marini, about artist Joey Skaggs, was released internationally on television and streaming platforms after screening at film festivals.

 In 2020, production began on a series of short oral history films titled Joey Skaggs Satire and Art Activism, 1960s to the Present and Beyond.
-The films document firsthand accounts of Skaggs’ art and satirical performances, exploring the planning, execution, and impact of his interventions.
+The films document Skaggs’ art and satirical performances.